Orton-Gillingham Training and Certification: The BEST Options

 Cartoon teacher reading with chalkboard background outlining 10 options for Orton-Gillingham Training

-A list of the available OG training options!
+A list of the available OG training options.

-There are other training options out there, but we have only listed the options with credentials through the IDA and their affiliate partner CERI.
 These programs have been vetted to ensure knowledge and practice that align with Knowledge and Practice Standards (KPS).

-2. *Orton-Gillingham Academy (Formally AOGPE) (OGA)
+1. Orton-Gillingham Academy (Formally AOGPE) (OGA)

 With many options available, you can receive credentials as a classroom educator, an associate level, or a certified level.
 They also include many fabulous resources and training options for parents.